Azure/azure-iot-sdks/doc/tested_configurations.md

 ## C libraries

-The [Microsoft Azure IoT Device SDK for C](c/device/readme.md) has been tested on the following configurations:
+The [Microsoft Azure IoT device SDK for C](c/device/readme.md) has been tested on the following configurations:

 |OS Platform| Version|Protocols|
 |:---------|:----------:|:----------:|